What’s The Difference Between a Nanny and Au Pair?

 Nannies

 ⭐️ Professional Caregivers: Nannies are professional caregivers who will often have formal training in childcare-related courses and significant previous experience.
 Most families expect nannies to hold at least an up-to-date first aid qualification and a DBS check on the national update service.
-Further qualifications may also make a candidate more desirable such as being OFSTED registered, degrees in children's education or BTEC or CACHE diplomas.
-Their professional background makes them well-equipped to handle a wide range of childcare scenarios with ease.
+Further qualifications may also make a candidate more desirable such as being OFSTED registered, a CACHE or BTEC diploma, or even a relevant degree, can make a candidate highly desirable.

 ⭐️ Living Arrangements: Some nannies may choose to be live-in nannies and therefore have a lower monthly wage to offset this.
-Alternatively, they may live out and commute to the family's home daily for work shifts.
+Alternatively, they may live out and commute to the family's home daily.
 You can also find rota positions where you will live-in for 2 weeks at a time whilst on duty before having 2 weeks off where you will be expected to have your own accommodation.

 Au Pairs